 Oral health is an important part of your child’s health, self-esteem and sense of well-being.

 If you can’t afford to pay for dental care for your children (ages 0-17), we have programs that can help.
 To learn more about our dental programs please call our Dental Line at 1-800-265-7293 ext.
 2661.
 We can:

 - They are 17 or under AND

-- You can’t afford dental care
+- You cannot afford their dental care

-Regular and urgent dental care with Healthy Smiles Ontario (HSO)
+Regular and emergency dental care

 Children and youth may be eligible for regular dental care through HSO if they:

-- They are 17 or under
+- Are 17 or under

 Our registered dental hygienists visit elementary schools and provide a quick check of students’ teeth.
 They let parents/guardians know if they see any problems, such as large cavities, in the child’s mouth.
 These screenings do not replace an exam by a dentist.